AdityaRayapudi/SizeMe/README.md

 flask run
 ```

-The app should be running on [local host five thousand](http://localhost:5000)
+The app should be running on (http://localhost:5000)

 If you want to edit a page, just edit stuff inside: